 You can also explore old military tunnels and underground gun emplacements.
 Another popular track takes you down to a secluded beach near Cheltenham Beach.

-Waiheke Island is yet another famous tourist attraction north of Auckland.
+Waiheke Island is yet another famous tourist attraction north of Auckland that must be included on your Auckland itinerary.
 It is best known for its hop-on-hop-off bus wine tours.

 The island is dotted with over ten wineries and vineyards for you to visit and explore.
 It has stunning white sand beaches too that you can relax and soak up the sun on, or cool off in the water if you're too hot.
 You can even hire kayaks and paddleboards and take them for a whirl in the sea if you wish.